zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/accessibilityinfo.md

       <View>
         <Text>
           The reduce motion is{' '}
+          {this.state.reduceMotionEnabled
-          {this.state.reduceMotionEnabled ? 'enabled' : 'disabled'}.
+            ? 'enabled'
+            : 'disabled'}
+          .
         </Text>
         <Text>
           The screen reader is{' '}
+          {this.state.screenReaderEnabled
-          {this.state.screenReaderEnabled ? 'enabled' : 'disabled'}.
+            ? 'enabled'
+            : 'disabled'}
+          .
         </Text>
       </View>
     );